 I believe that infidelity is a call for help (not hate).
 I believe that mistakes are a call for correction (not punishment) and above all… I believe that once a painful thing has happened, you basically have two choices:

 You can keep circling the hurt or you can keep moving forward.

-These are two totally different coping strategies.
-One is effective and the other is dysfunctional.
-One strategy leads you to post traumatic growth and the leads to post traumatic stress.
-Therefore I see my function as your marriage coach to remind you this.
-While you may not have had a choice about what happened before – you do have a choice about what happens next.
+These are two totally different coping strategies — one is effective and the other is dysfunctional.
+One strategy leads you to post traumatic growth, and the other leads you to post traumatic stress.
+Therefore, I see my function as your marriage coach to remind you this: while you may not have had a choice about what happened before, you do have a choice about what happens next.
 So my job is to do everything in my power to help you choose wisely.

 Until we speak again…